Ali-Rhayem/VEDU/README.md

 - For real-time collaboration in compiler, and real time messaging ,the app uses **[Socket.IO](https://socket.io)**, a library that enables low-latency, bidirectional, and event-based communication between the client and server, allowing multiple users to chat and edit code collaboratively in real time.

+- The app uses **[Electron](https://www.electronjs.org)** to run the admin panel on different operating systems.
+It uses standard web technologies like HTML, CSS, and JavaScript.

 <br><br>

 <!-- UI UX -->